ArduinoSmarthomeDe/arduino-nano-cased/README.md

 ## Layout & Production

 You can find all the open data here as a [KiCad](http://kicad.github.io) project.
-You can find all the necessary dependencies such as footprints or libraries in the folder **KiCad Symbols & Footprints**.

 The *Gerber files* for the production of the board can be found here under **releases**.

 ## License